August 11, 2022

 Schedule a free 15 minutes consult with a career counseling therapist!

-If I can ever be of assistance to you, one of the things that you can do with all of our therapists is you can call this main number and one of the schedulers can schedule you 15 minutes free consultation with the therapist.
+If I can ever be of assistance to you, one of the things that you can do with all of our therapists is you can call this main number and one of the schedulers can schedule you a 15 minutes free consultation with one of our Houston, Montrose, or Sugar Land therapists.

 Then they’ll set up a 15 minutes consult with you, and then they can find out more about specifically what you need, whether they’re a good match for you, whether you think they’re a good match for you, and then we can get you scheduled with a person that’s a good match for what your needs are.